Comparison

 Automation depthStrong for creator-led pathsModerate for mainstream use cases

-Why buyers choose itCreator alignment and monetization contextKnown brand, templates, and broad integrations
+Why buyers choose itCreator alignment, monetization context, and former ConvertKit familiarityKnown brand, templates, and broad integrations

-Why buyers leave itPaid step is not budget-firstValue weakens when deeper automation or cost control matter
+Why buyers leave itPaid step is not budget-firstValue weakens when deeper automation, lower cost, or creator fit matter more

 Starting price